Blog Main Image

 The consequences are already being felt.
 Identity fraud costs businesses an average of $7 million each year, with attackers exploiting weak points in biometric and verification workflows.
 Fraudsters are adapting faster than the technology itself, using deepfakes, spoofing, and injection attacks to bypass biometric checks entirely.

 For risk and compliance teams, the message is clear: traditional facial recognition alone is no longer enough to protect onboarding from sophisticated, AI-driven fraud.
+The organizations that will stay ahead are those that build layered onboarding strategies capable of detecting, preventing, and adapting to emerging fraud techniques.

 Key Takeaways